printtracker/public-documentation/docs/api/endpoints.md

         - `includeChildren` `boolean` _optional_ - Defaults to false, determines whether we should return devices at the provided `entityID` and all children entities or just the provided `entityID`.
         - `limit` `number` _optional_ - Defaults to 100, determines the maximum number of devices in the response array.
         - `page` `number` _optional_ - Defaults to 1, determines the paginator's current page for the request.
+        - `excludeDisabled` `bool` - If enabled, only devices whose tracking status is 'Enabled' will be included in the final result.

     === "cURL"